Git/Mercurial revision graph is not clear

 |Active Support version||2.3.14|

-#3 Updated by Etienne Massip about 1 year ago
+#3 Updated by Etienne Massip over 9 years ago

 Here's a patch, but dunno it it's pretty enough?: